apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## When NOT to use $effect

-**โ Don't sync state:**
+**โ Don't synchronize state:**

 ```svelte